JuliaLang/julia/CONTRIBUTING.md

 ## Learning Julia

 [The learning page](https://julialang.org/learning) has a great list of resources for new and experienced users alike.
-[This video tutorial by Dr Jane Herriman](https://youtu.be/8h8rQyEpiZA) is one recommended starting point and there are others which can be found on the [Julia Language's YouTube](https://www.youtube.com/channel/UC9IuUwwE2xdjQUT_LMLONoA).
-The [Julia documentation](https://docs.julialang.org) covers the language itself in addition to the core library features.
-The documentation is also searchable for your convenience.

 ## Before filing an issue